 When is the splash pad open?

-The Decoy Park splash pad wet play area is usually open from the early May Bank Holiday to the end of September.
+The Decoy Park splash pad wet play area is usually open from the May to the end of September.
 If the weather allows it may be open longer.

 Is Decoy Country Park dog-friendly?